apple/swift-algorithms/Guides/Reductions.md

 > As someone unfamiliar with the prior art, `reductions` strikes me as very approachable—I feel like I can extrapolate the expected behavior purely from my familiarity with `reduce`.

+As part of early discussions, it was decided to have two variants, one which takes an initial value to use for the first element in the returned sequence, and another which uses the first value of the base sequence as the initial value.
+C++ calls these variants exclusive and inclusive respectively and so these terms carry through as the name for the lazy sequences; `ExclusiveReductions` and `InclusiveReductions`.

 [SE-0045]: https://forums.swift.org/t/review-se-0045-add-scan-prefix-while-drop-while-and-iterate-to-the-stdlib/2382
 [Issue 25]: https://github.com/apple/swift-algorithms/issues/25